AP Computer Science: AP Computer Science Principles

+AP Computer Science Principles is an introductory college-level course in computer science with an emphasis on computational thinking and the impacts of computing.
+The course has no designated programming language, and teaches algorithms and programming, complementing Computer Science A.

 AP Computer Science AB (discontinued)

 AP Computer Science AB included all the topics of AP Computer Science A, as well as a more formal and a more in-depth study of algorithms, data structures, and data abstraction.
 For example, binary trees were studied in AP Computer Science AB but not in AP Computer Science A. The use of recursive data structures and dynamically allocated structures were fundamental to AP Computer Science AB.

 AP Computer Science AB was equivalent to a full-year college course.

 Due to low numbers of students taking the exam, AP Computer Science AB was discontinued following the May 2009 exam administration.